RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/cloud-native-architectures.md

 ## Cloud-Native Application Architectures

+In today's digital world, enterprises need to build cloud-native applications that span many environments and disparate technologies.
+A unified cloud-native application environment is important to developers because it enables higher productivity and innovation witha full, cohesive development platform that “just works”.
+Such an environment is equally important to operations becausethe rapid innovation from development is more reliable, performant and scalable in production.
+And finally, incremental,fail-fast, agile development, integration and automation give business leaders undertaking digital transformation whatthey need to innovate rapidly in fast-changing industries

 In this module, we will learn what cloud-native architecture we need to design for running containerized applications on DevOps/Cloud-Native platform in scale and speed.
 Then we will also develop cloud-natvie applications align with multiple architecture patterns such as high-performing cache, event-driven/reactive, and serverless using
 [Red Hat Application Runtimes](https://www.redhat.com/en/technologies/cloud-computing/openshift/application-runtimes), [Red Hat CodeReady Workspaces](https://developers.redhat.com/products/codeready-workspaces/overview) and